tadone/tadone.github.io/docs/kubernetes/ingress.md

 ---
-title: "Ingress"
+title: "Services & Ingress"
 ---

-_Getting traffic into the cluster._
+# Services
 To make a pod accessible you can create a **Service** which is an abstraction that creates a logical group of **Pods** together and provides a way to access them.
 A **Service** uses the metadata labels assigned to **Pods** to determine its constituents.

 Each **Service** has a setting called **ServiceType** that defines how that service is exposed.
 You can set this to **ClusterIP**, **NodePort**, **LoadBalancer**, or **ExternalName** depending on your particular deployment scenario.

-# ClusterIP
+## Service Type: ClusterIP

 **ClusterIP** is the default **ServiceType** and it creates a single IP address that can be used to access its **Pods** which can only be accessed from inside the cluster.